jprante/jprante.github.com/_posts/elasticsearch/2012-07-26-Mmap-with-Lucene.md

 Memory overcommit
 -----------------

 Memory overcommit is a nifty kernel feature of Linux/BSD/AIX where ``malloc`` never fails.
 It never returns a NULL pointer.
 In Linux, this is usually enabled by default.
 Processes are allowed to allocate more virtual memory than the system actually has, on the hope that they won't end up using it.
-If processes try to use more memory than is available, the Out-of-Memory killer (OOM killer) comes in and picks some process to exit it immediateley in order to recover memory for the operating system.
+If processes try to use more memory than is available, the Out-of-Memory killer (OOM killer) comes in and picks some process to exit it immediately in order to recover memory for the operating system.

 Solaris has no memory overcommit feature.